 We fund projects that work with LGBT+ people to address inequalities and improve their health and wellbeing.
 These range from activities helping LGBT+ people who may be isolated to build social connections, mental health one-to-one and group support, and campaigning work to influence change in the narrative around trans and gender diverse identities.

 We know that discrimination based on sexuality is a key factor in poor physical and mental health amongst LGBT+ communities.
 People’s Health Trust uses its platform to speak out against discrimination such as transphobia and homophobia.
-Since 2017 People’s Health Trust has marched in all London Pride parades that have taken place, to show our commitment to ending discrimination against LGBT+ people and joined funded partner Rainbow Films in showcasing the parade and challenges the LGBT+ community continue to face.
+People’s Health Trust has marched in many London Pride parades that have taken place, to show our commitment to ending discrimination against LGBT+ people and joined funded partner Rainbow Films in showcasing the parade and challenges the LGBT+ community continue to face.

 We have been working with our LGBT+ youth groups to create a video to share on social media raising awareness of hate crime.
 The aims are to increase young people's confidence in reporting hate crimes, whilst also educating the wider community.”
 Georgia Crossland, The Centre Place, Nottinghamshire.